Hi I’m Perre. I design fun and easy to use products.

 I scanned the original prop map at a high resolution, and prepped each map leaf as textures to apply in a 3D model.
 I oversaw 3D of the map unfolding with graceful, unique animations from each section to every other section: 1-to-5, 5-to-3, etc.

 From a final rendered 3D video (several generations after the one embedded above), I isolated and optimized each frame for web, and created easing animations between all sections.
 Our in-house illustrator Byron Hudson created objects for the map that sprang to life on user interaction: the leaky cauldron, dueling wands, the sorting hat.

 Harry Potter represented our largest launch to-date, with a pre-built fanbase dwarfing typical web stats.
 On the day the Marauder’s Map went live, we jumped from our average 1.1 million unique visitors daily to 7 million.
 And by the film’s release date, we reached 12 million daily uniques.
-This includes full-site translated versions in 17 languages on as many country domains.
+This includes translated versions in 17 languages on as many country domains.

-2009-2010 — Lead Interaction Designer
+Role: Lead Interaction Designer

-When I’m not thinking about design I write books.
-The first was published in San Francisco by Chen Design Associates’ imprint CDA Press.
-In it I help you teach your cats to do their business as people do: by jumping up to the toilet.
+In 2008, Chen Design Associates imprint CDA Press published my first book.
+In it I help teach your cats to do their business as people do: by jumping up to the toilet.
 It’s called Kick Litter: Nine-step Program for Recovering Litter Addicts.